yacovm/DualDory/README.md

 - `common`: Contains common functions used by the rest of the packages.
 - `dory`: Implements the non privacy-preserving technique of the [Dory paper](https://eprint.iacr.org/2020/1274.pdf), which is used in a black box manner by the `threshold` package.
 - `tag`: Implements the tag proof of the DualDory paper, used by the `threshold` package.
-- `threshold`: Implements our ring signature, as well as a threshold ring signature.
+- `threshold`: Implements the ring signature scheme, as well as a threshold ring signature scheme.

 How to run the tests?